onzfonz/comp227/src/content/2/en/part2c.md

 REACT_APP_API_KEY=t0p53cr3t4p1k3yv4lu3
 ```

-Note that you will need to restart the server to apply the changes.
+Notice that you will need to restart the server to apply the changes.
 </div>